skoczen/will/README.md

 ## Configuration

-### Slack
+### Slack Channels

 Invite your bot to the #bot and #general channels, and any other channels you'd like.
+Make sure it has permissions to post.
+If a channel is restricted to Workspace Owners and Workspace Admins, the bot will not be able to post.

 #### #bot
 This channel is where webhook announcements will be posted.
-It is configurable by editing the relevant environment variable.
+It can be changed by editing the relevant environment variable.
+Example webhooks:

 	####.herokuapp.com/ping    			"Someone pinged me!"
 	####.herokuapp.com/say/Cogito Ergo Sum  	"Cogito Ergo Sum"